invince/YAET/docs/plugin-development.md

 ## Notes

 - **External plugin npm deps (option 1 — projectRequire)**: Use `context.projectRequire(moduleName)` in your connector to resolve npm packages from the project's `node_modules`.
 Direct `require()` will fail for external plugins since they live in `~/.yaet/plugins/`.
-- **External plugin npm deps (option 2 — self-managed)**: Add `package.json` to your plugin directory. `PluginManager` runs `npm install` automatically on startup.
+- **External plugin npm deps (option 2 — self-managed)**: Add `package.json` to your plugin directory. `PluginManager` runs `npm install --ignore-scripts` automatically on startup.
 This is useful for build-time dependencies (e.g. `spice-client`) or when you need packages not available in the core project.
 Both approaches can be mixed — Node.js resolves from plugin's `node_modules` first, then falls through to `projectRequire`.
 - **Session view sharing**: Terminal plugins (SSH, Telnet, Local, WinRM) all share `TerminalComponent` for the UI.
 External plugins reuse it automatically via `PluginSession`.
 - **Profile form sharing**: `RemoteTerminalProfileFormComponent` is shared between SSH, Telnet, WinRM.
 External terminal plugins use it automatically via the `@default` case in `profile-form.component.html`.
 - **Preload whitelist**: IPC channels are automatically added to the preload whitelist from the plugin manifest.
 No manual whitelist editing needed.